Early Clinical Experiences

 Year 1: Interprofessional Longitudinal Clinical Experience (ILCE)

-The Interprofessional Longitudinal Clinical Experience (ILCE) is designed to prepare first-year health professional students from Yale School of Medicine’s MD and Physician Associate (PA) programs to function effectively in the clinical environment.
+ILCE is designed to help first-year health professional students from YSM’s MD and Physician Associate (PA) programs begin to build a working knowledge of the clinical environment, health care organizations, and to learn to work effectively as part of the interprofessional health care team.
 The structure and content of the curriculum is based on the needs of our current health care and academic environment.
 Faculty tutors guide groups of students in interprofessional clinical experiences in a consistent health care setting.
-The ILCE Clinical Experiences are designed to help students begin to build a working knowledge of the clinical environment, health care organizations, and to learn to work effectively as part of the interprofessional health care team.
 Experiences also include planned group meetings designed to teach patient- and family-centered interviewing, physical examination skills, clinical reasoning, teamwork, and factors that impact health and the health care delivery system.

 Program Goal